bdeckard92/dupUT/02-Lesson-Plans/06-Server-Side-APIs/README.md

 * Server-Side APIs are widely used at companies to perform a variety of data retrieval tasks, from accessing information from third-party services to collecting information from another server in their own organization.

-* Server-Side APIs introduce students to interacting with data stored on a server, providing students a first glimpse at working with the backend.
+* Server-Side APIs introduce students to interacting with data stored on a server, providing students a first glimpse at working with the back end.

 Throughout the async module this week, students will use Server-Side APIs to do the following: